Did you know: Midrive is the #1 national driving lesson provider on Trustpilot! Find out more.

 A rectangular sign (information) blue in colour (instructions) with a symbol of a bicycle = Recommended route for pedal cycles.

 Of course there’ll be exceptions to all of these tricks, but for the most part you should be able to spot and work out what a road sign means.
-The best thing to do is to have your driving instructor (or whoever is supervising you) to test your knowledge of road signs as you encounter them on the road.
+The best thing to do is to have your driving instructor test your knowledge of road signs as you encounter them on the road during a driving lesson.
 This will help you to decipher road signs, meaning that when it comes to your theory test you’ll pass with flying colours!

 Image via Eamon curry.